S2000Erwin/labyrinth/README.md

 2. Instead of passing around references/pointers to interfaces in traditional OOP, functions are the main elements in Stanza.
    Labyrinth is a game of Event Cards.
 These Events require lots of functions to handle.
 I would like to explore how to use software functions effectively to implement game Events.

-A thing that occupies my mind is how to use HashTable effectively for country states in the game.
+One thing that occupies my mind is how to use HashTable effectively for country states in the game.
 I hope there is a way to write down key => value where value can be an Int, a String or yet another HashTable.
 And this can go recursively to an arbitrary level.
 It is because it was how the game state was designed.

 Now I need to initialize with a Tuple to KeyValue pairs and use it to translate to HashTable.
 The more I use it the more I prefer to do a late conversion. i.e. stay in Tuples until someone uses it.
 At that time, convert to HashTable until next time the game state is changed again.
 (Is it a good method?
 I don't know.
 I need to learn more about Stanza to tell.)